Thought Capital

 Important Disclosures

-1In October 2016, ICE index services instituted a rule that excluded deals smaller than $250M in size from the ICE BofA U.S. High Yield Index, thus the exclusion of the $101M-$200M deal size group from Figure 3.
-However, from 3/31/2013 through 9/30/2016, high yield bond deals within that range offered an average liquidity premium of 248 bps relative to deals $1000M in size.
+1In October 2016, ICE index services instituted a rule that excluded deals smaller than $250M in size from the ICE BofA U.S. High Yield Index, thus the exclusion of the $101M-$200M deal size group from Chart 1.
+However, from 3/31/2013 through 9/30/2016, high yield bond deals of that size offered an average liquidity premium of 248 bps relative to deals $1000M in size.

 Although the information and any opinions or views given have been obtained from or based on sources believed to be reliable, no warranty or representation is made as to their correctness, completeness, or accuracy.
 Opinions, estimates, forecasts, and statements of financial market trends that are based on current market conditions constitute our judgment and are subject to change without notice, including any forward-looking estimates or statements which are based on certain expectations and assumptions.
 The views and strategies described may not be suitable for all clients.